History of the Jews in Ancona: Persecution under Pope Paul IV

-In objection to the popes which preceded him, Pope Paul IV turned against the Jewish population of Ancona.
-During his rule, between the years 1555 and 1559, the town Jews were deprived of valuable franchises, enclosed within a ghetto, limited in their commerce and heavily taxed, as ordered in The Papal Bull of 1555.
+In contrast to the popes who preceded him, Pope Paul IV turned against the Jewish population of Ancona.
+During his rule, between the years 1555 and 1559, the town Jews were deprived of valuable franchises, enclosed within a ghetto, limited in their commerce, and heavily taxed, as ordered in Cum nimis absurdum, a papal bull of 1555.

 The papal opposition to Crypto-Judaism and Marranos was especially strong.
 Cesare Galuaba, a papal commissioner, was sent to Ancona in order to incarcerate all Jews who were not willing to be baptized.
 By that, around 60 Jews renounced their faith; 24 Jews refused to do so and were hanged and then burned, as described in local documents and in "shalshelet HaKabala".

 Martyrs of 1555

 These are the names of the martyrs who died due to their refusal to convert to Christianity upon Pope Paul IV's Bull of 1555: